 The government did take steps to make COVID-19 services affordable by including them under Ayushman Bharat- Pradhan Mantri Jan Arogya Yojna (PMJAY).
 However, the scheme only covers the BPL population leaving out the uninsured poor and the middle class.
 Moreover, its beneficiary list is based on the SECC (Socio-Economic Caste Census) data, which is outdated.
 As a result, thousands of people could not avail COVID-19 services under PMJAY.
 The Parliamentary standing committee on COVID-19 Outbreak raised concerns on the scheme’s exclusion criteria, which caused many of those eligible from marginalized sections of society to lose out on the benefits of PMJAY and hence to pay out-of-pocket for COVID-19 treatment.
 Moreover, 66 percent of the SC and 79 percent of the ST households lacked awareness about free testing and treatment provisions under the Ayushman Bharat Scheme.
 Only 14 percent of both SC and ST households are registered with the scheme, excluding those most in need.

 The Oxfam Report says that while the middle class and poor alike were struggling to get admitted, the rich, elite and powerful of the country were ‘booking’ ICU beds, even when they did not show COVID-19 symptoms.
 Patients who merely needed home quarantine booked ICU beds denying lifesaving care to poorer patients.
 This massive unavailability of beds in Maharashtra led to health minister taking cognizance of the situation and directing authorities to not admit patients without symptoms in ICUs.

-Bharat Dogra is a journalist and author.
-Kumar Gautam teaches Economics at the Lawrence School, Sanawar.
+Bharat Dogra is a veteran journalist and author.
+Kumar Gautam teaches Economics at The Lawrence School, Sanawar